andret3o/real-time-race-manager/README.md

 ---

+## 🎓 Project Context & Evolution

+This repository originated as a **school project** designed to explore real-time web architecture and state synchronization.

+### 🧪 Current Focus: Automated Testing

+While the core racing functionality is complete, this codebase is now being utilized as a primary environment for practicing **End-to-End (E2E) testing with Playwright**.

 ## Overview

 A complete real-time race management built with Node.js and Socket.IO.
 Manage races, track lap times, control safety flags, and inform spectators with synchronized displays across multiple screens.